sonatype-nexus-community/scan-gradle-plugin/README.md

 Each property name can be set as needed.

-Here is an example using system properties for the credentials:
+Here is an example using system properties for the credentials (Groovy):

 ```
 nexusIQScan {